2020PB/police-brutality/reports/Pennsylvania.md

 ### Philadelphia cops beat man and forcefully put his fingers on their baton. | May 31st

+A man is being held on the ground by a police officer, who forces the man's hand onto a baton.
+Another officer joins in to force the man flat on the ground, kneeling on either the man's head or neck.
+The second officer then begins to strike the man on the head.
+A third officer joins in and grabs the man's arms.
+The police yell at witnesses to "back off", while someone yells "he can't breathe".

 **Links**

 * https://twitter.com/mkultranews/status/1267305587206807553

 ### Philadelphia Police Trap Protesters on Highway, Then Tear Gas Them

+Over 30 protesters are standing in the grassy area beside a highway.
+Police on the highway throw tear gas canisters into the crowd of protesters.
+Some protesters try to throw the canisters back.
+A woman says "I can't breathe".

 **Links**